 A smaller space means less room for people, which means a cruise ship can get really crowded.
 Even after you dock, you can’t escape the crowds, since multiple ships often dock at the same ports.
 Meanwhile, an all-inclusive resort usually has a private beach just for guests so you have plenty of space and even privacy.

 Not to mention, certain all-inclusive resorts tend to be more quiet and peaceful than cruise ships.
 For example, some resorts are for adults only, so if you’re trying to avoid the chaos of kids running around, an all-inclusive is the way to go.
 If there’s a lot of noise and you want to get away, it’s much easier to escape to somewhere private at an all-inclusive resort than on a boat in the middle of the sea.

 An all-inclusive resort will never sail away without you, and your vacation is much less likely to be canceled should bad weather arise.
 During hurricane season especially, (June 1 – November 30) there’s a chance your trip will be canceled.
 Cruises will do everything in their power to prevent a cancellation, however, which means outrunning the storm.
 If that’s the case, you’ll probably have inclement weather and have to deal with choppy seas, which can exacerbate seasickness.

 Ultimately, a cruise is for those who want to visit multiple locations, and an all-inclusive is for those who want to truly relax.
-But after doing both, I say the all-inclusive resort is the clear winner for me.
-And don’t forget, taking flights to Bahamas or anywhere in the Carribean is quick and easy!
-Once you arrive you’ll realize the all-inclusive resort truly is all-inclusive, which means you have fewer decisions to make and can go home well-rested in mind and body.
+And don’t forget, taking flights to the Bahamas or anywhere in the Caribbean is quick and easy!
+Once you arrive, you’ll realize the all-inclusive resort truly is all-inclusive, which means you have fewer decisions to make and can go home well-rested in mind and body.